DuncanBrewster/e-commerce-app/README.md

 An E-commerce app for a fictional clothing company.
 This project is currently hosted on [Netlify](https://duncan-e-commerce-app.netlify.app).

-A full-stack E-Commerce app connected to an API with functioning pages as well as a stripe payment feature.
+A full-stack E-Commerce app connected to a Rest API with functioning pages as well as a stripe payment feature.

 Built from scratch with React and using Node.js, Redux, Stripe, Express, MongoDB, and JWT.